KINGSABRI/goCabrito/README.md

 - Email Clicking tracking

 by generate a hash for each email and append it to the end of the URL or image URL and store these information along with other things that are useful for getCabrito to import and servering. **This feature is the only thing connects goCabrito with getCabrito script, so no panic!.**

+### What's with the "Cabrito" thing?
+It's just a name of once of my favorit resturants and the name was chosen by one of my team.

 ## Prerequisites